 Louise McDonald gained her BA and MA qualifications from the University of Birmingham and her PGCE and PhD from Leicester University.
 After 11 years as a full-time lecturer in English at Birmingham Metropolitan College (formerly Sutton Coldfield College of Further Education) with one year as an exchange professor at Seneca College, Toronto, she obtained her current post in January 1996.
 Her research interests comprise twentieth century women’s literature, particularly works regarded as ‘middlebrow’ and Victorian literature-to-film and adaptations.
 Her PhD constituted the first major study of the works of twentieth century British novelist, playwright and screenwriter, Clemence Dane; this research formed the basis for a subsequent monograph.

-Louise McDonald’s research interests are in gender politics in female middlebrow writing 1900-1950 and screen adaptations of Victorian novels.
-She is currently working on a book on Clemence Dane and gender politics, due to be published by Routledge in 2019.
+Louise McDonald’s principal research interests are in gender politics in female middlebrow writing 1900-1950 and in screen adaptations of Victorian novels.
+Her book on Clemence Dane and gender politics was published by Routledge in August 2020.

 Louise McDonald is leader of curriculum development in Film Studies, American Studies, Victorian literature and Modern literature.
 She is also responsible for the second year English work placement module.

 Membership of Professional Organisations

 I am currently the guest editor for a special issue in open access journal Humanities entitled “”Adapting fiction into visual culture” (in progress)

 Clemence Dane: Forgotten Feminist Writer of the Inter-war Years.
 Routledge, 2020.